 Closing Costs of Home Buying

-Of the closing cost, the most major chunk is the realtor’s fee.
-Then there’s lender’s fee, which is the accumulation of all the legal fees that your mortgage lender charges you.
-You can also add the compulsory home inspection in the closing cost of the house.
+Of the closing cost, the major chunk is the realtor’s fee.
+Then there’s the lender’s fee, which is the accumulation of all the legal fees that your mortgage lender charges you.
+You can also add the compulsory home inspection to the closing cost of the house.

 The property tax can go up. even though your monthly mortgage is fixed.
 If you bought an undervalued property and the rates go up, you will be paying a larger amount of tax than the home sellers.